Long term discomfort following hernia repair

 Long term discomfort and ‘chronic pain’ following a hernia repair.
 Are the figures true?
 Is it really mesh related?

 To add to the confusion, the use of mesh to repair hernias has been muddled up with the use of mesh placed deep in the pelvis of women to try and treat urinary problems after a traumatic childbirth.
 The operations are completely different, with mesh used in totally different ways.
-This was an ill conceived gynaecolgical procedure, and the problems are related to a poorly designed operation and in many cases, poor surgical technique.

-I believe that very few patients develop long term post operative pain when mesh is used appropriately for trueinguinal hernias.
-When I say I believe, that is my personal experience.
-I use the term ‘true’ inguinal hernias because I believe that a substantial number of patients are having inguinal hernia repairs when they don’t have a hernia.
+I use the term ‘true’ inguinal hernias because I believe that a number of patients are having inguinal hernia surgery when they don’t have a hernia.

 Ultrasound scans are notoriously unreliable, with a high incidence of ‘false positive’ reports – diagnosing hernias that aren’t there.
 To operate purely on the basis of an ultrasound report alone is asking for trouble.